scalacenter/tooling-working-groups/nominations/chip-senkbeil.md

 ## Affiliations

-- standing as an independent
+- Employed by Facebook (though not representing them)

 ## Working Groups